wso2/docs-mi/en/docs/learn/examples/data-integration/rdbms-data-service.md

-# Exposing an RDBMS Datasource
+# How to expose an RDBMS datasource

 This example demonstrates how RDBMS data (stored in a MySQL database) can be exposed as a data service.